 (2) In case of a dissolution of the partnership, whether as respects all the partners, or as respects the assigning partner, the assignee is entitled to receive the share of the partnership assets to which the assigning partner is entitled as between himself and the other partners, and, for the purpose of ascertaining that share, to an account as from the date of the dissolution.

-Dissolution of partnership, and its consequences
+Part IV — Dissolution of partnership and its consequences

+[Heading inserted by No. 19 of 2010 s.
+44(2).]

 43. Dissolution by expiration of notice

 Subject to any agreement between the partners, a partnership is dissolved —